programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```python
 ['MSNDATE', 'THEATER', 'COUNTRY_FLYING_MISSION', 'NAF', 'UNIT_ID', 'AIRCRAFT_NAME', 'AC_ATTACKING', 'TAKEOFF_BASE', 'TAKEOFF_COUNTRY', 'TAKEOFF_LATITUDE', 'TAKEOFF_LONGITUDE', 'TGT_COUNTRY', 'TGT_LOCATION', 'TGT_LATITUDE', 'TGT_LONGITUDE', 'TONS_HE', 'TONS_IC', 'TONS_FRAG', 'TOTAL_TONS']
 ```
-Some of these column names are self explanatory, but it is worth pointing out the following: MSNDATE (mission date), NAF (numbered airforce responsible for mission), AC_ATTACKING (number of aircraft), TONS_HE (high-explosives), TONS_IC (incendiary devices), TONS_FRAG (fragmentation bombs).
+Some of these column names are self explanatory, but it's worth pointing out the following: MSNDATE (mission date), NAF (numbered airforce responsible for mission), AC_ATTACKING (number of aircraft), TONS_HE (high-explosives), TONS_IC (incendiary devices), TONS_FRAG (fragmentation bombs).

-When it comes to accessing data within a `dataframe`, in this tutorial we use one basic approach: indexing.
+When it comes to accessing data within a `DataFrame`, in this tutorial we use one basic approach: indexing.
 Here to access a single column we pass a string to our dataframe's indexer: e.g. `df['MSNDATE']`.
 To access multiple columns, we pass a list of names to our dataframe's indexer: e.g. `df[['MSNDATE', 'THEATER']]`.

 ## The Bokeh ColumnDataSource

-Now that we have learned how to create a Bokeh plot and how to load tabular data into Pandas, it is time to learn how to link Pandas' `dataframe` with Bokeh visualizations.
+Now that we've learned how to create a Bokeh plot and how to load tabular data into Pandas, it's time to learn how to link Pandas' `DataFrame` with Bokeh visualizations.
 The Bokeh object `ColumnDataSource` provides this integration.

 The object's constructor accepts a Pandas `DataFrame` as an argument.
 After it is created, the `ColumnDataSource` can then be passed to glyph methods via the `source` parameter and other parameters, such as our x and y data, can then reference column names within our source.
 Let's go through an example of this.

-Using our THOR dataset, we will create a scatter plot of the number of attacking aircraft versus the tons of munitions dropped.
+Using our THOR dataset, we'll create a scatter plot of the number of attacking aircraft versus the tons of munitions dropped.
 We will use a new file called `column_datasource.py` to do this.
-We will also take this opportunity to learn about Bokeh's interactive hover feature.
+We'll also take this opportunity to learn about Bokeh's interactive hover feature.

 ```python
 #column_datasource.py